What you'll learn . . .

 Many stitchers retrofit their sewing machine with servos after they buy them, just for the pure joy of using one.
 Most used industrial sewing machines will come with a clutch style.

-Very important * be aware of the electrical needs of the sewing machine motor you are buying.
+Be aware of the electrical needs of the sewing machine motor you are buying.
 Make sure you are buying 110V and not 220V.
-Otherwise, you will be changing your motor or outfitting your house with a designated 220 outlet.
+Otherwise, you will be changing your motor or outfitting your house with a designated 220 outlet

 For hobbyist, beginners and live aboard stitchers, a Sailrite might be a good fit.